CanonicalLtd/maas-docs/en/installconfig-upgrade-postgres.md

 be back-portable, and consequently, to upgrade to MAAS 2.4 and all future versions, you will also need to upgrade the base operating system.

-!!!
-Note:
-    MAAS 2.3 will continue to be supported on Ubuntu 16.04 LTS until the end of its support cycle.
+> ⓘ MAAS 2.3 will continue to be supported on Ubuntu 16.04 LTS until the end of its support cycle.
 See [Ubuntu Releases][ubuntu-wiki-releases] for release and EOL dates for all Ubuntu versions.

 Upgrading from MAAS 2.3 to MAAS 2.4 involves two steps: